anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw5.md

 You should list any student or course staff with whom you discussed the assignment (you don't have to include prefect sessions), and the manner of discussion (high level, partner, etc.) in comments at the top of your `CuckooHashMap.kt` file.
 You also need to include your name.

 _If you work alone, you should say so instead._

+## AI policy

+Again, **regardless of whether you use any genAI, you need to complete the** `AI Log` at the end of the assignment to satisfy the advanced requirement.
+[Here is the homework helper bot for homework 5](https://gemini.google.com/gem/1H676mTSzgmbfQ1LdhlO4moWh8niFiSZ4?usp=sharing).

+If you choose not to use genAI at all, you must state that for your AI Log (and I fully support this choice).
+I'd be interested in your reasons, though it's not required to write them in the log for every assignment.

+If you do choose to use genAI, you should log it in the `AI Log` comment at the end of the assignment in the same format as previous assignments.

+This log requirement is both to give me an idea of whether the chatbots are providing correct information and if they are actually being helpful.
+If you manage to get them to produce solutions or otherwise inappropriate responses, please let me know asap so that I can prevent it from undermining everyone's learning further.
+Remember that you should also include any external genAI resources that you use, even the AI summary shown in search results.

 ## Note on style: